acarlyle/acarlyle.github.io/_posts/2017-04-27-application-station-part-1.md

 ### Reflections

 If we needed to do this process again, it would be a good idea to immediately prioritze requirements and decide as a team which requirements wouldn't make the cut.
-It also wouldn't hurt to have everyone familiarize themselves with the technologies we would be using together.

 ### Up Next